NateRiv3r/0xPatcher/README.md

 I consider adding a config file feature.
 This would allow the user to pass a configuration file to the program with multiple bytes and indexes.
-This would avoid calling the binary multiple times, from a python script for example (wich is pretty time consumming).
+This would avoid calling the binary multiple times, from a python script for example (wich is pretty time consuming).
 A single call with a custom made input file would do the job.

 I also consider adding support for more operating systems (Windows/macOS).